 Last week, Swiss watchmaker Armin Strom announced the Dual Time Resonance based on their patented Resonance technology, showing off their ability to created highly complicated watches with unique functionality.

 According to US News, Burberry is adapting to current luxury consumers which desire new products to be introduced more frequently, which is particularly relevant to the watch industry as limited editions, instant gratification, and watch launches that are spread throughout the year, have become more prevalent.

-After 30 years participating, Maurice Lacroix withdraws from Baselworld.
-Instead of spending likely upwards of a million dollars the company will show January 14-18th on the Island “Ile Rousseau” in Lake Geneva, separate from but during the same timeframe as the 2019 SIHH show.
+After 30 years of participating, Maurice Lacroix withdraws from Baselworld.
+Instead of spending likely upwards of a million dollars, the company will show January 14-18th on the Island “Ile Rousseau” in Lake Geneva, separate from but during the same timeframe as the 2019 SIHH show.

 Jaquet Droz unveiled a collection of two Grande Heure Minute timepieces.
 Each watch is presented in a 43 mm diameter steel case and powered by Jaquet Droz caliber 1169.Si caliber which drives hours, minutes, and seconds.
 The hours and minutes are indicated by Lance-shaped hands that point to “dainty” rhodium-plated studs resulting in a clean and distinctive look available with either a slate gray or silver-plated dial.